IsaacXu0808/Qyay-Web-App/README.md

 Local port: **3306**

-Note that the "Hello world!" message and other information are all from the database so you need to copy my database before testing.
+Note that the "Hello world!" message and other information are all from the database so you need to copy my database to your corresponding program data folder before testing.

 #### (2) Go to the backend directory (/QYay_Backend) in a console